trisdoan/product-attribute/product_packaging_auto_create/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to mark a product packaging type as required.
+This module allows to mark a product packaging level as auto-create-packaging.

-A cron creates the missing product packages if the related packaging type is required.
+A cron creates the missing product packages if the related packaging level is auto-create-packaging.

 **Table of contents**